 For swimmer Amanda Lim, the mask is so comfortable that she wears it everywhere she goes.
 “Comparing the UA Sportsmask with other reusable masks I’ve tried, the breathability of the UA Sportsmask is optimal.
 It doesn’t stick to my mouth when I talk or do light exercises in it.
 And because of this, I don’t sound muffled and actually want to wear it everywhere I go!
 Versatility wise, it is awesome.”

 Obviously, the Sportsmask is flying off shelves for aesthetic reasons too.

 Amanda calls the design “super cool, looks like I’m part of a Star Wars movie!”, while Denise says “I get so many people asking me where I got my UA sportsmask from; it gives me an extra cool when I’m a sweaty mess out there”.

-For now, the only question is what size to get.
+For now, the only question is what size and colours to get.

 Before racing to get your mask, check out the charts below to figure out your sizing.

 Here’s a tip from Amanda: “It is very important to follow the sizing chart.
 My measurement on the chart is actually an M/L, but I got an S/M because I was worried that it would be too big.
 As a result, the mask tugs on my ear a little.
 Even so, the material for the ear loops is very thin and stretchy, and I still feel very comfortable in it.”